-During the use of the site, up to six (6) light vehicles would visit the site per day.
-It is expected no more than three (3) heavy vehicles per day and 10 per month will visit the site for delivery of pipe sections, materials, plant and equipment.
-The largest vehicle that is expected to be utilised is 25 m semi-trailer (less than 50 tonnes).
+During the use of Preliminary Works Sites, up to six (6) light vehicles would visit each site per day.
+It is expected maximum total truck movements inclusive of both sites during Stage 1 will be no more than three (3) heavy vehicles per day and 10 per month for delivery of pipe sections, materials, plant and equipment.
+The largest vehicle that is expected to be utilised is a 25 metre semi-trailer (less than 50 tonnes).